d3x0r/STFRPhysics/FirstPrinciples.md

 The energy of a wave is a direct relationship of its frequency; `E = hF`; where `h` is Plank's Constant that directly scaled turns per second.

-Using this, and replacing into the 'Mass–energy relation' `e=m*c^2` represented by  `t/s = g * t-t-m-m/s-s`, and reordering the terms `g-m/s = 1/t*1/m`  Or momentum equals one over turns times one over meters.
-The smaller the radius that the turns happen in, the greater the mass.
+Using this, and replacing into the 'Mass–energy relation' `e=m*c^2` represented by  `t/s = g * t-t-m-m/s-s`, and reordering the terms `g-m/s = 1/t*1/m`
+Or momentum equals one over turns times one over meters.
+~~The smaller the radius that the turns happen in, the greater the mass.~~(this requires additional investigation, specific directions might infer different properties?)
 Alternatively this can be factored like `g = s/m-m-t` which is `g-m/s = 1/c 1/m`.
 The smaller the radius, the greater the turns can be because there's less `m-t/s`.
 (Maybe instead 1/c = g-m/s * m?)

 ### Maybe instead?